Overclock-Accelerator/langchain-basics/README.md

    - Learn how to invoke, stream, and batch process requests
    - Understand structured outputs

-2. **Progress to 05-07** to explore agents and tools
+2. **Progress to 05-08** to explore agents and tools
    - See how agents make decisions
    - Learn tool definition and coordination
    - Understand tool chaining

-3. **Finish with 08** for production patterns
-   - Learn about middleware
+   - Learn about middleware and production patterns

-   - Understand cost and safety controls
+3. **Explore 09-10** for advanced patterns
+   - Web search integration
+   - Dynamic model routing
+   - Multi-agent systems

 ### Each Example Includes